doehoon/GameDev/README.md

 Fundamentals of Game Design

-all the GameDev html files were written by michel weeks professor of GSU, and its modified by Doehoob Kim
+all the GameDev html files were written by michel weeks professor of GSU, and its modified by Doehoon Kim